Pregnancy and Postnatal Physiotherapy at Oak Park

 Southcare Physiotherapy also runs clinical exercise classes.
 While these classes are not pregnancy specific, they involve a physiotherapist designing an exercise program specific for you and guiding you through this program in a small class of four people.
 This program can accommodate the modifications that need to be made during pregnancy and allows you to use gym and Pilates equipment (including a reformer, trapeze table, wunda chair, weights and more).
 Visit our Clinical Exercise page for more information.

-What other ways can Women’s Health and Continence Physiotherapists support me during pregnancy?
+What other ways can Continence and Pelvic Health Physiotherapists support me during pregnancy?

 Alongside the treatment of the conditions listed above, our physiotherapists also provide support with your preparation for labour if you are planning a vaginal delivery.